A keto diet forces your body to burn fat rather than carbs 🍔💥

 - Sleep trouble

-If you do encounter these symptoms they should be gone by a week after your start point.
+If you do encounter these symptoms, it’s been reported by people they should be gone by a week after your start point.
 Remember that keto is quite a big change for your body, and adverse symptoms may be a sign that you’re pushing your body too hard.

-We always recommend speaking with your doctor or another qualified health professional if you feel unwell when changing your diet.
+We always recommend speaking with your doctor or another qualified health professional before starting any significant change in your diet or if you feel unwell when changing your diet.